slazav/mapsoft2/core/Readme.md

   Top-left corner has lowest coordinates, bottom-right corner has highest coordinates.
 Width and height are always non-negative.

-- In any range checks all sides are included in the rectangle.

 - There is a difference between empty rectangle (such as a bounding box of a zero-point line) and zero-size rectangle (bounding box of a one-point line).
 Many functions throw error if rectangle is empty.

+- If 3D points are used in operations with 2D rectangles, only `x` and `y` coordinates are involved.

 - Constructors:
   - `Rect()` -- empty rectangle,